Asymptotic Momentum of Dirac Particles in One Space Dimension: Free Dirac Particles

 As the wave function $\psi$ evolves according to \eqref{eq:DirEl}, the unit vector $\vec{n}$ in \eqref{def:n} traces out a path on the unit sphere (often called {\em the Bloch sphere}), providing a convenient way of visualizing the directional changes in $\psi$.

 Observe that the third component of the vector in \eqref{def:n} is precisely the Bohmian velocity $v^{(\psi)}$ in \eqref{def:vel}.
-In addition to the velocity, one can also define local expressions for the momentum $p^{(\psi)}$, and energy $E^{(\psi)}$ of the state $\psi$ in terms of the Cayley-Klein parameters $\Theta$ and $\Omega$ (see \cite{Vig52}):
+In addition to the velocity, one can also define local expressions for the momentum $p^{(\psi)}$, and energy $E^{(\psi)}$ of the state $\psi$ in terms of the Cayley-Klein parameters $\Theta$ and $\Omega$ (see Vigier \cite{Vig52}, who attributes this definition to Bohm):

 Note that these are fields defined on the 1-particle configuration space.
 Thus, similar to the velocity, we can define the momentum and energy of a Dirac particle with trajectory $q(t)$ to be $p^{(\psi)}(t,q(t))$ and $E^{(\psi)}(t,q(t))$, respectively.
-At this point, however, it is not clear if these will have any connection to the physical quantities of the same name that could be observed in an experiment.
+At this point, however, it is not clear if these will have any connection to the physical quantities of the same names that could be observed in an experiment.
 The aim of this paper is to establish such a connection.